kstenerud/concise-encoding/cte-specification.md

 #### Verbatim String

-A verbatim string is a string that must be taken literally (no interpretation) by all layers of the stack.
-This type exists primarily so that CBE can maintain parity with CTE, where verbatim strings are sometimes needed for strings that contain many delimiter characters, and would be unwieldly if encoded with escapes.
-Any verbatim string in one Concise Encoding format must maintain its verbatim status when converted to the other.
-Decoders must provide a mechanism to inform higher layers of the verbatim status strings.
+A verbatim string is a string that must be taken literally (no interpretation, no escape processing, etc) by encoders and decoders, and should be taken literally by all layers of the stack.
+Decoders must pass along a string's status as "verbatim" or not.
+How the higher layers handle such information is implementation dependent.

-Any whitespace, character sequences, escape sequences, backticks etc must not be interpreted while processing a verbatim string, except for discovering the end sequence (similar to how here-documents work in Bash).
-The contents must be a valid [string](#string).

-A verbatim string sequence is composed as follows:
+CTE encodes verbatim strings in a fashion similar to "here" documents in Bash, composed as follows:

  * Backtick (`` ` ``).
  * An end-of-string identifier, which is a sequence of printable, non-whitespace characters (in accordance with [human editability](cte-specification.md#human-editability)).
- * A single whitespace sequence to terminate the end-of-string identifier (either: SPACE `u+0020`, TAB `u+0009`, LF `u+000a`, or CR+LF `u+000d u+000a`).
+ * A whitespace terminator to terminate the end-of-string identifier (either: SPACE `u+0020`, TAB `u+0009`, LF `u+000a`, or CR+LF `u+000d u+000a`).
  * The string contents.
  * A second instance of the end-of-string identifier (no whitespace termination necessary).